neondatabase/neon/docs/rfcs/033-timeline-archive.md

 - Updating the branch's offload metadata to indicate that this branch no longer depends on its ancestor for data, i.e. the ancestor is free to GC layers files at+below the branch point

-Storage optimization should be done _before_ background offloads during compaction, because there may be timelines which are ready to be offloaded but also would benefit from storage optimization before being offloaded.
+Archive branch optimization should be done _before_ background offloads during compaction, because there may be timelines which are ready to be offloaded but also would benefit from the optimization step before being offloaded.
 For example, a branch which has already fallen out of PITR window and has no history of its own may be immediately re-written as a series of image layers before being offloaded.